 Where to Eat: Waskesiu Lake Restaurants

-Nobody walks away from one of the Waskesiu restaurants (or shop) saying “wow, that sure was cheap”.
+Nobody walks away from one of the Waskesiu Lake restaurants (or shops) saying “wow, that sure was cheap”.
 But at least there is a lot of good food to be had, not to mention plenty of atmosphere, from “casual lake deep-fried” to “air-conditioned, wear your best polo and khakis”.

-Pete’s Terrace, commonly known by its original name of Pizza Pete’s, is a Waskesiu institution.
+Pete’s Terrace, commonly known by its original name of Pizza Pete’s, is a Waskesiu Lake institution.
 They have, unsurprisingly, fantastic pizzas (the “pep-mush” is my personal favourite pizza of all-time, just saying) and a casual feel, with sports on TV and beer on tap.
-They also occasionally have live music, making it the closest thing you’ll find to night life in Waskesiu.
+They also occasionally have live music, making it the closest thing you’ll find to night life in Prince Albert National Park.

 A few years back, the former owner of Pete’s moved on to open his passion project, Restaurant Pietro.
 Outstanding food.
 It ain’t cheap, but it’s tough to beat legitimate fine dining at the lake.

 Evergreen Coffee is, as you might expect, a popular café.

 Stanley’s Pub & Grill is still mostly referred to as The Clubhouse, and the place I spent one memorable summer as a solidly below-average dishwasher.
 It is the Waskesiu Golf Course restaurant, and they have a great deck for post-round beer.

 The Hawood Inn is a Waskesiu Lake classic and they’ve recently added some fun outdoor sidewalk seating.